thefonso/build_website_with_rspec/README.md

-# This is a simple website Kata
+# This is a simple 'RSpec in Rails' website Kata
 It will show how to make simple form,
-Create links to other pages and...
+Create links to other pages and
 It will also show how to write basic tests TDD style.

+"Fork" this code to begin.

+Then add this to your gemfile and run bundle install

+    group :development do
+      gem "rspec-rails", ">= 2.10.0"
+      # gem "webrat", ">= 0.7.2"
+    end

 Simple company website:

     I want a company logo
     I want a picture of the company building